Introduction: Create a Continuous Delivery Pipeline

 - Deploy Web App (10 minutes): Create the environment where the web application will be deployed using AWS Elastic Beanstalk.

-- Create Build Project (5 minutes): Configure and execute the build process for the application using AWS CodeBuild.
+- Create Build Project (5 minutes): Configure and start the build process for the application using AWS CodeBuild.

 - Create Delivery Pipeline (10 minutes): Create a pipeline to automatically build and deploy the application using AWS CodePipeline.

-- Finalize Pipeline and Test (5 minutes): Add a review stage to the pipeline and test its execution.
+- Finalize Pipeline and Test (5 minutes): Add a review stage to the pipeline and test the pipeline.